FlowingCode/FontAwesomeIronIconset/src/main/javascript/font-awesome-iron-iconset/README.md

 # Polymer Iconset based on FontAwesome

-Integration of FontAwesome and Polymer iron-icon
+Integration of FontAwesome and Vaadin icon

 ## Versions